-Ale Oil Mir is an Hayyan Abdul-Ghani speaking to Rudaw on November 13, 2023.
+Ats Oil Miniseq Hayyan Abdul-Ghani speaking to Rudaw on November 13, 2023.
 Photo: Rudaw

 ERBIL, Kurdistan Region - Iraq's Oil Minister Hayyan Abdul-Ghani on Monday told Rudaw that both Erbil and Baghdad are working on adjusting the Region's contracts with the International Oil Companies (IOCs) to the Iraqi constitution and expressed optimism about a prompt resumption of Kurdish oil exports.